Platoniq/decidim-module-time_tracker/README.md

 end
 ```

-> **NOTE:** If you customize your questionnaire, you can use ani I18n key to translate it.
+> **NOTE:** If you customize your questionnaire, you can use any I18n key to translate it.
 Just add it to your locales.
-> You can also just put a text with no translation, then it will be used for all languages
+> You also can just put a direct text with no translations, then it will be used for all languages.

 ## Contributing